nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 Before building ION, you should build and install MBEDTLS first.
 Download [MBEDTLS release 2.28.8 from GitHub.](https://github.com/Mbed-TLS/mbedtls/releases/tag/v2.28.8)

-Assume your place the files in your home directory under `$HOME/mbedtls-2.28.2`.
+Assume you place the files in your home directory under `$HOME/mbedtls-2.28.2`.
 Now do the following:

 1. Modify the file under `$HOME/mbedtls-2.28.2/include/mbedtls/config.h`
    - Uncomment the line `#define MBEDTLS_NIST_KW_C` and save the file.